lilachm1/Full-Stack-Automation-Final-Project-01-/README.md

 Each of the applications has a few tests for demonstration purpose.
 These tests can be developed in a very simple way, due to a lot of work with the infrastructure.
 [Sanity Tests]

-**Known Issues:** Sometimes can be conflicts with some dependencies the applications are using.
+**Known Issues:** Sometimes there can be conflicts with some dependencies the applications are using.
 Hence, the project is for DEMO purpose only.
 In production it should be divided into several projects.